Welcome to the ROSA website.

 The Key Objectives of the Healthy Ageing Research Consortium are:

-Establish and maintain the Registry of Older South Australians (ROSA), which will generate a unique data collection with analytic capability to guide evidence-driven decision making for quality, coordinated, efficient and age-friendly services and practices;
+Establish and maintain the Registry of Senior Australians* (ROSA), which will generate a unique data collection with analytic capability to guide evidence-driven decision making for quality, coordinated, efficient and age-friendly services and practices;

 Support the conduct of health and medical research to answer the questions of industry, NGO and government sectors in relation to positive and healthy ageing;